 Together they have maintained the restaurant’s three Michelin star status by creating excellent food with a focus on impeccable ingredients.

-Located in a 18th century alpine castle nestled in one of the smallest villages in the world, Fürstenau, Schloss Schauenstein takes guests on a journey from tastefully restored medieval décor with a contemporary touch to regional cuisine bursting with taste, colour and precision.
+Located inside an 18th-century alpine castle in one of the smallest villages in the world, Fürstenau, Schloss Schauenstein takes guests on a journey.
+From faithfully restored medieval décor with a contemporary touch to regional cuisine bursting with taste, colour and precision.

 Considered to be one of Switzerland’s most creative chefs, Andreas Caminada set up his imaginative restaurant in the castle in 2003, and has since carved a reputation as one of the finest Michelin star chefs in the country.